 - 1. Completion of a registration form each academic year; - 2.
 Participation in SGA (honor societies excluded); - 3.
 Leadership and advisement of a full-time faculty or staff member; - 4.
 Approval of organizational activities and events through the Office of Student Services and Admissions; - 5.
 Cooperation with LMU policies and procedures; - 6.
 Contribution to and support of the philosophy and mission of LMU; - 7.
-Participation in the annual leadership conference; - 8.
-Completion of successful semester evaluation; - 9.
-Completion of all necessary forms (available in the Office of Student Services and Admissions); and - 10.
+Completion of successful semester evaluation; - 8.
+Completion of all necessary forms (available in the Office of Student Services and Admissions); and - 9.
 Completion of a service project that benefits the local community.